Birmingham Drug Possession Lawyer

 If you are accused of possessing or controlling greater amounts of these drugs, then you will be charged with felony trafficking.
 Alabama law prescribes harsh mandatory minimums of imprisonment and fines for trafficking controlled substances.

-Contact a Drug Possession Lawyer Today
+Contact a Birmingham Drug Possession Lawyer Today

 Contact us online or call (205) 981-2450to schedule your free consultation.